uti0mnia/privacy-policies/dota-sidekick.md

 ability to swiftly fix them.
 The information  collected is anonymous.
 Dota Sidekick does not sell or rent your data, and the anonymous information is only collected to help make the app better.

+# Support

+Email uti0mnia@gmail.com for any questions or concerns.